huntresslabs/deployment-scripts/ConnectWise-Automate/README.md

-Automate (LabTech) script for installing the Huntress Agent.
+ConnectWise Automate (formerly LabTech) script for installing the Huntress Agent.

 Each client will download the most recent installer directly from the Huntress server and execute it.